“If an organization is resourced, it has all the things, such as money and materials, that it needs to function properly.” – Collins Dictionary

 A Better Resourced You

 None of us like feeling overwhelmed, burned out, or exhausted around the holidays, but what can you do about it?
 How can you course correct?
 How can you reconnect to your Self, your source, so you can access all of the resources you have available to you?
-I’ve got a few baby steps you can start working on today to help you make it to 2019 on more than just fumes.
+I’ve got a few baby steps you can start working on today to help you make it to the new year on more than just fumes.
 Ready?

 Give yourself permission to say no.